StevenSJones/problemSolving-Repo/README.md

 > create a function that changes a div display to none from block or vice versa if the number starts with a certain number.
 > Box Shadow: With the box-shadow property, you can attach one or more shadows to an element by specifying values for color, size, blur, and offset. √
 > Gradients: CSS3 gradients allow us to set the background color of the element to a gradient.
 Two types of gradients are available: Linear and Radial. √
+> use jQuery to handle an input event on key up so that when a name is typed, the name appears on the page after the word Welcome perhaps.
+>